KillerShoaib/KillerShoaib.github.io/content/posts/tAI/index.en.md

 ## Special Thanks

-This project is build on top of 2 great library.
+This project is build on top of 2 great libraries.

 1. [**Textual**](https://textual.textualize.io/): This framework was the **MVP**.
 Everything you see in the terminal is build on top of this library.
 2. [**LiteLLM**](https://www.litellm.ai/): This is an API wrapper for all the LLMs.
 It made my life so much easier.

 ## Connect With Me

 I'm building stuff with AI/LLM.
-If you want to see my work or want to do a collab with me then you can reach out to me in my socials.
+If you're interested in seeing my work or collaborating, feel free to reach out on my socials.

 1. **Facebook**: [**Shoaib Hossain**](https://www.facebook.com/shoaib.hossain.298028)
 2. **LinkedIn**: [**Shoaib Hossain**](https://www.linkedin.com/in/shoaibhossainkhandakar/)
 3. **X**: [**@KillerShoaib__**](https://x.com/KillerShoaib__)

 \
-And I have also started **writing blogs** about my work related to AI and other stuffs.
-If you're interested in it, then checkout my blogs.
+And I have also started writing blogs about my work related to AI and other stuff.
+If you’re interested, then check out my blogs.
 - **My Personal Blog**: [**AI With Shoaib**](https://killershoaib.github.io/)

 \